 With both the top, bottom and side pieces made and labelled it is now time to paint them to match the mullions or existing frames.
-For this I first primed them and then I used standard emulsion paint, but you can use whatever paint suits you.
+For this, I first primed them and then I used standard brilliant white emulsion paint, but you can use whatever paint suits you.
+If your mullions are unpainted then perhaps a natural stone looking paint would be better.
 It is important that you try to colour match your glazing frame with the aperture you are going to fix them in as this helps to hide the unit.

 While you are waiting for the paint to dry on your frame inserts you can now measure the overall aperture size and cut your acrylic sheet to size.